 - We are often asked if tipping is appropriate.
-Tips are certainly appreciated by your guides and are usually around 10% of the trip cost.
-How much you tip should depend on your satisfaction with the trip, your feelings about tipping, and your financial means.
+Tips are certainly appreciated by our guides.
+Tips normally range from 5% to 10% of the trip cost.
+Whether and how much you tip should depend on your satisfaction with the trip, your feelings about tipping, and your financial means.